 "mass for repose of the soul of the dead," c.
-1300, from Latin requiem, accusative singular of requies "rest (after labor), repose," from re-, here perhaps an intensive prefix (see re-), + quies "quiet" (from suffixed form of PIE root *kweie- "to rest, be quiet").
+1300, from Latin requiem, accusative singular of requiescere "rest (after labor), be idle, repose," from re-, here perhaps an intensive prefix (see re-), + quiescere "to repose, rest, sleep," from quies "quiet" (from suffixed form of PIE root *kweie- "to rest, be quiet").
 It is the first word of the Mass for the Dead in the Latin liturgy: Requiem æternam dona eis, Domine .... ["Rest eternal grant them, O Lord ...."].
 By 1610s as "any dirge or solemn chant for repose of the dead."

 Entries linking to requiem

 word-forming element meaning "back, back from, back to the original place;" also "again, anew, once more," also conveying the notion of "undoing" or "backward," etc. (see sense evolution below), c.
 1200, from Old French re- and directly from Latin re- an inseparable prefix meaning "again; back; anew, against."

 Watkins (2000) describes this as a "Latin combining form conceivably from Indo-European *wret-, metathetical variant of *wert- "to turn."
 De Vaan says the "only acceptable etymology" for it is a 2004 explanation which reconstructs a root in PIE *ure "back."

 In earliest Latin the prefix became red- before vowels and h-, a form preserved in redact, redeem, redolent, redundant, redintegrate, and, in disguise, render (v.).
 In some English words from French and Italian re- appears as ra- and the following consonant is often doubled (see rally (v.1)).